 Commentary: The physic nut is a New World species, apparently rapidly spread around the world by the Portuguese and Spanish.
 The nut is extremely bitter and used as a purgative, hence the semantic transfer from castor.
+Beaujard (2017: 274) that the earlier meaning of tañatàña in Madagascar was castor.
 The connection with Luzon would be surprising, but Tausug is spoken in the Sulu archipelago and so would have been connected with the trade routes linking Sulawesi, Borneo and Madagascar.